Houses of Parliament tested for Raac as Scotland releases full school list

 A source confirmed that tests were ongoing at the Houses of Parliament

-Parliament is undergoing testing for Raac as the government becomes further embroiled in a crisis over the crumbling concrete, Bloomberg reports.
+Parliament is undergoing testing for Raac as the government becomes further embroiled in a crisis over the crumbling concrete.

-A source confirmed that tests were ongoing, but authorities were unable to say whether Raac has been detected.
+A source confirmed that tests were ongoing, but authorities were unable to say whether Raac has been detected, as reported by Bloomberg.

 Constructed in the 19th century, the buildings have been impacted by crumbling masonry, asbestos, leaks, vermin infestations and decades-old electrical wiring, with a body commissioned to produce estimates for a full-scale restoration previously finding that it would cost £22 billion and potentially take 76 years to carry out the work.